koenderks/aRtsy/cran-comments.md

-## aRtsy version 0.1.6
+## aRtsy version 0.1.7
-This is a submission for aRtsy version 0.1.6.
+This is a submission for aRtsy version 0.1.7.
 In this version I have:

-* Implemented more functionality in two functions.
+* Modified functionality.

 ## Test environments
 * Windows install, (on github actions) R release